mweel1/usa_high_level/civil-agencies/index.md

-# Technology Plan: civil organizations
+# Civil Agencies

-## 1. Executive Summary
+## Overview

-The civil organizations are designed to foster coordinated governance across federal, state, and city levels, in the context of the mission of the organization.
+Civil agencies are designed to foster coordinated governance across federal, state, and city levels vertically, in the context of the mission of the agency.

+For example, Social Security would have a federal, and city jurisdiction to provide Social Security services, for example the Social Security in a city would manage homeless shelters not the state that provides this currently.

-The platform ensures transparency, accountability, and seamless interaction between jurisdictions, agencies, and citizens.
-It supports the management of technology, finances, legal processes, and licensing across different jurisdictions of government.
+This approach ensures transparency, accountability, and seamless interaction between jurisdictions, agencies, and citizens.
+It supports the management of technology, finances, legal processes, education, and licensing across different vertical jurisdictions of government.

-Civil organizations provide technology from NITS approved containers to enable jurisdictions and federal API standards for reporting.
+Civil organizations provide technology from NITS approved containers to enable jurisdictions to deploy technology, and provide the standards for them to communicate.

-There are many advantages to [citizen organizations](/civic-organizations/advantages/).
+There are many advantages to [civil agencies](/civil-agencies/advantages/).

-The platform must meet the following business objectives:
+## Government Objectives

-# Finance Management
+### Finance Management

-- Enable acceptance of ACH payments from the Federal Reserve to top-level .gov organizations based on:
+- Enable acceptance of ACH payments from the Federal Reserve to top-level .gov civil agencies based on:

-  - .gov budget, and all downstream jurisdictions.
-This includes the cost for board members, technology personnel and grants.
+  - Civil agency budget and all downstream jurisdictions budgets.
+The grants provide to downstream agencies include costs for board members, personnel, technology and infrastructure.

-- All .gov downstream jurisdictions must be on the same budget cycle as the top level .gov domain which is driven from the top level agency.
+- All top level civil agencies downstream must be on the same budget cycle as the top level .gov domain which is driven from the top level agency bylaws.

-- Support the allocation of funds across federal, state, and city jurisdictions based on budgetary requirements with integrated approval workflows for transferring money between jurisdictions.

-- The management will have a budget section that will be solidified, or in-progress for the following 1 year cycle.
+- All agencies must have a budget section for the next year (in-progress), and the current year.

 - Provide comprehensive budget management tools for agencies across all jurisdictional levels.

+- Allow for the special funding requests for projects that were not considered in the financial planning.

-# Legislative Management
+### Legislative Management

-- Any top level organizations, or their children organizations can be setup for legislative capabilities which would allow people to vote on issues for board consideration.
+- Any top level civil agencies, or their downstream civil agencies can be setup for legislative capabilities which would allow people to vote on laws for board consideration.

 - All jurisdictions would have to have 3-5 board members and officials within jurisdictions and agencies to propose, amend, or veto laws.

 - Any jurisdiction board can vote to move the vote to a different jurisdiction.

-- All budgets for jurisdictions would be open for the public as they are being worked and solidified by the board.
+- Top level agencies could cancel board votes brought to them.

-- If down stream jurisdictions vote on something that is causing issues, Any higher jurisdictions can override legislative decisions of lower organizations at any-time.
+- If down stream jurisdictions vote on something that is causing issues, a higher jurisdictions can override legislative decisions of lower organizations at any-time with a vote.

 - Other citizen government organizations can weigh in on legislative decisions that are being discussed.
-For example the EPA, might weigh in if FEMA is building a new fleet of fire trucks.
-No other government agency organization can override another one except for the President.
+For example the EPA, might weigh in if FEMA is bidding out a new fleet of fire trucks.

+- No non-related civil agency can override another one except for the President.
+It's suggested the boards include people that have environmental backgrounds.
+The General Administration Agency will create the requirements for all boards as they are created for various jurisdictions.

-# Board Management
+## Board Management

+Each board consists of a number of members as defined by its bylaws and must have a quorum.

-## Starting Up
+### Starting Up

-Board members are created based on applying from their parent jurisdiction.
-The parent must require the type of solution providers based on the type of role.
-For example, The UL might want to have an EPA based board member to help reduce emissions.
-In that case the President would appoint them.
+Downstream agencies are started up after the General Administration in their jurisdiction has approved them.
+The upstream agency will provide all the requirements of the board including the job descriptions of the board members, and an example budget from another jurisdiction.

-## Data Sharing
+### Data Sharing

-All board members must share their financial to ensure they do not receive kickbacks from the market place to the government over site.
+All board members must share their financial information to ensure they do not receive kickbacks from the market place.
+The Civic Over Site Agency will require an oAuth when sworn into an agency.

-## Board Seat Restrictions

-The only board restrictions are the roles in which they are designed, for example an EPA seat on DOT would have to have experience in the field.
+### Compensation

+Today our government employees are not paid enough.
+This leads to corruption in the govt to make more money, because no dought there job is one of the hardest.
+Compensation will be determined on the value you bring to the board as part of the budget.

+### New Board Members

+When board members leave, or got impeached.
+New board members would have to apply with their rate, where it would be automatically adjusted in the following budget payment from the top level civil agency.

-## Terms
+### Terms

 The terms are open ended.
 Once board members are appointed they can be removed by vote.
-A carrier solution provider is something special.

-# Licensing and Certification
+## Licensing and Certification

+Civic Agencies will provide education and licensing based on their duties.
+For example Housing and Urban development would provide contracting licenses, and the education resources to receive one.

+The following are the requirements for licensing and certification:

-- Support the issuance of licenses to individual profiles based on successful education, adn testing.
+- Support the issuance of licenses to individual personal profiles based on successful education, and testing.

 - Support the issuance of certificates to individual profiles based on successful education, and testing.